tillg/tillgartner.com.src/content/recipes/vanillekipferl.md

 This receipe is from Katja, and her Kipferl are the world best ones.
 ![Kipferl Rezept](/img/receipes/vanillekipferl-rezept.jpg)

-TRanslated that would be:
+Translated that would be:

-- 60g Icing sugar
+- 60g icing sugar
 - 90g grounded almonds
 - 150g butter
 - 100g corn starch